-11 Facts relating to Guru Tegh Bahadur, some contrary to traditional belief:
+12 Facts relating to Guru Tegh Bahadur, some contrary to traditional belief:

-- Guru Hargobind was the architect of future strategy to be followed by his successors. - (Guru) Tegh Bahadur remained active before and after Guruship. - He remained constantly in touch with the Guru Family at Kiratpur. - Tegh Bahadur was the most travelled Guru after Guru Nanak. - Tegh Bahadur was named as the Baba of Bakala by Guru Har Krishan before his demise. - Guruship was passed on to Tegh Bahadur at an open wellattended ceremony at Bakala before the arrival of Makhan Shah Lubhana. - Makhan Shah came to Bakala to serve the Guru for a prolonged period. - Guru Gobind Singh was born on 18 December 1661. - Guru Tegh Bahadur was arrested or detained three times. - Aurangzeb was at Delhi when he ordered the execution of Guru Tegh Bahadur. - Delhi Sikhs played a daring and well-planned part following Guru Tegh Bahadur's execution.
+- Guru Hargobind was the architect of the strategy to be followed by his successors. - Guru Tegh Bahadur was the most travelled Guru after Guru Nanak. - The suggestion that Guru Tegh Bahadur was meditating at Bakala for 20 (some say 26 or more) years cannot be possibly true for two reasons.
+Firstly, he could not have covered extensive areas of Northern India up to Assam doing parchar (preaching) while meditating at Bakala for over 20 years; and, secondly; it is against the miri-piri (temporalspiritual) life philosophy of Sikhi based on an active life of a householder. - He remained constantly in touch with the Guru Family at Kiratpur. - Tegh Bahadur was named as the next Guru when referred to as Baba at Bakala by Guru Har Krishan before his demise. - Guruship was passed on to Tegh Bahadur at an open wellattended ceremony at Bakala before the arrival of Makhan Shah Lubhana. - Makhan Shah came to Bakala to serve the Guru for a prolonged period. - Guru Gobind Singh was born on 18 December 1661. - Guru Tegh Bahadur was arrested or detained three times. - Contemporary evidence from Assamese Buranji (chronicle) suggests that the first arrest which eventually led to the Guru's martyrdom, was following complaints from the Brahmins and Ulema of northern and eastern Indian subcontinunet against the Guru's preaching tours. - Aurangzeb was at Delhi when he ordered the execution of Guru Tegh Bahadur. - Delhi Sikhs played a daring and well-planned part following Guru Tegh Bahadur's execution.